danielh-hong/personal-website/README.md

 ## Introduction

-This is my personal website where I showcase my portfolio, projects, and share a bit about myself.
-Feel free to explore and get to know me better!
+This is my personal website where I present some of my projects, skills, and achievements.

 ## Technologies Used